-All materials must be received by the deadline date of January 1, 2008 to ensure application review.
+All materials must be received by the deadline date of December 1 of the year prior to your anticipated enrollment in to the DPT Program to ensure application review.
 All materials should be received, not postmarked, by the deadline.
 International students should commence the application process at least six months in advance of the application deadline.
 Official transcripts providing proof of completion of all admission requirements will be necessary before enrolling in the program.